New York DWI: Second Conviction

 In short, a driver convicted of a second DWI offense within ten years of the first conviction is looking at:

 - Jail sentence: Five days – four years (or 30 days community service)

 - LICENSE REVOCATION: 18 months or more

 Charged with a DWI in New York?

-The DUI Foundation is brought to you by the law firm of Xavier DWI Defense Attorneys.
+The DUI Foundation is brought to you by the law firm of Nave DWI Defense Attorneys.
 The case analysis on the right will provide you with an understanding of the ramifications of the charges against you.
 This case analysis will empower you with the information you need to confidently move forward and to ensure that the decisions you will make are the best decisions to protect your future.
 Please provide your information to receive an immediate case analysis.
 You’ll have your custom report in less than a minute.